Central Asia FAQs for Backpackers and Independent Travellers to Kyrgyzstan, Tajikistan, Kazakhstan

 Wi-Fi access is improving all the time in Central Asia.
 The only place we didn’t have it was the Pamir Highway, the Wakhan Valley (basically after leaving Osh until we arrived in Khorog) and when we went trekking.
 In the cities we always had it.
 However, it was fairly slow for the best part but we managed to book flights, download emails etc. without any problem.

-Not a lot of 3G on these roads …
+The Wakhan Valley, Tajikistan – not a lot of 3G or 4G on these roads …

 You mentioned long delays for visas, and that you will try to get them in London next time.
 How long did it take to get the Tajikistan visa?
 What did you hear about Uzbekistan?